Evavic44/Learn-JavaScript/README.md

 Javascript is used to add dynamics and effects to a webpage.
 Manipulate content (HTML & CSS), load data from remote servers and to build entire applications in the browser, which we call web apps.

+## There is nothing you can't do with JavaScript (Well, Almost)

+### Frontend Applications

+Javascript is completely dynamic and is the language that the popular frameworks and libraries like React, Angular and Vue are built in.
+These libraries might go away but JavaScript won't so it's a good idea to have a good foundation of JavaScript itself.

+### Backend Applications

 JavaScript can also run outside of web browsers.
 For e.g It is possible to use JavaScript on the web server using a very popular technology called NodeJS which doesn't need any browser at all and this allows us to create backend applications which are simply applications that run on a web server and to interact with databases, ETC.

+### Native Mobile and Desktop Applications

+JavaScript has really changed the whole developement industry over the last couple of years, making things possible that has been really difficult.
+With the help of frameworks and libraries like Ionic, React Native, Electron, JavaScript can be used to build native mobile and desktop applications.

 ## JavaScript Releases